fogus/spiel/wurfelspiel/ozymandias/README.markdown

 The players will continue to take dice from the pyramid until one of the following conditions occur:

- 1. Both players take negative points on successive turns
+ 1. Both players take negative points on successive turns, or...
  2. All of the dice have been removed from the pyramid

 Once either of these conditions occur then scoring commences.